Chiel92/AFP/README.md

                     Profiling
 ```

-Then run `cabal sdist` to produce a compressed package that can be easily distributed.
+Then run `cabal sdist --zip` to produce a compressed package that can be easily distributed.